rwinslow/resolve/README.md

 * Harm can happen as Wounds, Doubt, lost or broken Gear, or narrative consequences.
 * Wounds may have mechanical effects depending on severity; the GM will specify.
 * You may mark Resolve (adding Doubt) to avoid a wound, at the GM’s discretion depending on severity.
-* Wounds are recovered through items and Relief Arcs.
+* Wounds are recovered through Gear and Relief Arcs.
 (Quick to recover)
 * Resolve is recovered by buying Relief Arcs with Doubt.
 (Moderate to recover)
 * Trauma is only recovered at the end of Relief Arcs or special cases.
 (Slow to recover)